saltyorg/docs/docs/reference/guides/rclone-remote-generic.md

     Each storage type will then produce a different set of questions as you go through the setup process.  **Read what's on the screen and follow the prompts**

-    The questions asked by S3, and my answers, are shown below.
-If you are using some other cloud storage provider, you will be asked different questions.  **Read what's on the screen and follow the prompts**

     Eventually, you will get to the advanced config:

     ```shell